shhan1755/CS470-Final-Project/README.md

   - Util Software

     - face_from_image.py
-      -- extract face from images in image folder, save to output folder (number of image should me provided).
+      - extract face from images in image folder, save to output folder (number of image should me provided).

     - csv_to_image.py
-      -- make image from csv file (dataset).
+      - make image from csv file (dataset).

     - camera.py
-      -- check webcam works well (streaming).
+      - check webcam works well (streaming).

+ - Team31_Fianl_Repot.pdf
+  - Final Report of our project

--
+ - 31.pptx
+  - Presentation material of our project